-The aim of the Children’s Learning and Well-Being Audit is to ensure that all young people are ready for school and ready for work.
-For our youngest children this means to improve their readiness for school and ensure that their parents and carers are accessing early education, health and family support from Early Help Children’s Services (formerly Integrated Prevention and Earliest Help (IPEH)) and other services.
+The aim of the Children’s Learning and Well-Being Audit is to improve children’s life chances by preparing them for school and their adult lives.
+For our youngest children this means to improve their readiness for school and ensure that their parents and carers are accessing early education as well as health and family support from Children’s Services.

-Identifying those who are potentially more vulnerable at the earliest opportunity is essential to provide the right support at the right time to meet their needs and improve their life chances.
+Identifying those who are potentially more vulnerable at the earliest opportunity is essential to provide the right support at the right time to meet their needs and narrow any attainment gaps as early as possible.
+This is key to improving the opportunities and experiences children have through early years, school and into their adult lives.

-The following documents are part of the audit process detailed in the guidance above and can be printed or completed online in your setting:
+The following documents are provided to support early years settings in gathering information about individual children in order to identify need and plan next steps.
+These documents can be printed or completed online in your setting:

 The sooner a family receives the right support, the sooner they are able to improve their situation, preventing the need for prolonged support.